evolvingstuff/vdw2/content/posts/prescription-drugs-are-the-3rd-cause-of-all-us-deaths-4th-cause-of-deaths-in-hospital.md

 │   depth: `1`
 │   children:
 │   ├── TextNode
+│   │   full_match: `&quot;37,309 drug deaths were reported to the FDA in 2006 and`
+│   │   inner_content: `&quot;37,309 drug deaths were reported to the FDA in 2006 and`
+│   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   full_match: `&quot;37,309 drug deaths were reported to the FDA in 2006 and%%% 123,927 ten years later, which is 3.3 times as many&quot;`
+│   │   full_match: ` 123,927 ten years later, which is 3.3 times as many&quot;`
-│   │   inner_content: `&quot;37,309 drug deaths were reported to the FDA in 2006 and%%% 123,927 ten years later, which is 3.3 times as many&quot;`├── TextNode
+│   │   inner_content: ` 123,927 ten years later, which is 3.3 times as many&quot;`├── TextNode
 │   full_match: `\n\n`
 │   inner_content: `\n\n`├── ListItemNode
 │   full_match: `*&quot;Depression drugs kill many people, mainly among the elderly, because they can cause orthostatic hypotension, sedation, confusion, and dizziness.
 The drugs double the risk of falls and hip fractures in a dose-dependent manner,8,9 and within one year after a hip fracture, about one-fifth of the patients will have died.
 As elderly people often fall anyway, it is not possible to know if such deaths are drug deaths.&quot;`